 Two sets of houseparents run Croft House and two houseparents run School Cottage.
-The houseparents perform all pastoral duties, with the assistance of a fully qualified, matron.
-The houseparents ensure evening prep is supervised, and offer guidance on academic matters, as all the houseparents teach within the school.
+The houseparents perform all pastoral duties, with the assistance of a fully qualified matron.
+The houseparents ensure evening prep is supervised and offer guidance on academic matters.

-Outside the school day, at least one set of houseparents are available to the boarders at all times and perform their duties with dedication; the pastoral welfare of the boarders is considered to be of paramount importance.
+The houseparents are available to the boarders at all times and perform their duties with dedication; the pastoral welfare of the boarders is considered to be of paramount importance.
 The staff as a whole offer their professional support to boarders and a full programme of cultural, social and sporting activities is provided.